 As student attorneys in the Clinical Law Program, second- and third-year law students apply the doctrinal knowledge mastered in their fundamental coursework to the actual practice of law.
 Through this work, student attorneys are exposed to a wide variety of transferable lawyering skills, including client interviewing, development of legal strategy, pre-trial and trial litigation skills, document drafting, negotiation, and practice before administrative bodies.
 They may work closely with a client to prepare important legal documents that are tailored to that client’s specific needs and goals, appear on a client’s behalf in a courtroom or administrative hearing, or collaborate with community partners on organizing and legislative efforts or movement lawyering.

-The Clinical Law Program currently comprises three clinic offerings: Trusts and Estates, Community and Environmental Justice, and Immigration.
+The Clinical Law Program currently comprises three clinic offerings: Trusts and Estates, Criminal Defense, and Immigration.
 In keeping with the long tradition of legal clinics as “living models of justice,” the clinics seek to provide legal representation to clients who would otherwise have a difficult time paying legal fees.
 The Clinical Law Program is committed to filling this important role within the larger landscape of legal services providers in Oregon.

 Clinical Law Program students are taught and expected to demonstrate the highest standards of excellence in all areas of legal practice, from mastery of substantive legal issues and procedures to unwavering professionalism and service to the greater community.
 The Clinical Law Program faculty also strives to instill an appreciation for the importance of reflection and balance in the practice of law, and the unique ability of lawyers to promote justice and equity in their communities.